Course

 Description

-The term 'fieldwork' in ethnomusicology refers
+The term 'fieldwork' in ethnomusicology refers to the gathering of primary

-to the gathering of primary source information related to one or more musical
+source information related to one or more musical events for analysis and

-events for analysis and interpretation.
-While the goal may seem simple, the process itself is highly complex and
+interpretation.
+While the goal may seem simple, the process itself is highly

-unpredictable.
-Decisions about what
+and/or unpredictable.
+Decisions about what information to collect and how to

-information to collect and how to document it most effectively require advance
+document it most effectively require advance planning and even fairly

-planning and even fairly explicit ideas about how the results may be used
+explicit ideas about how the results may be used later.
+But, once the

-underway, even the best-conceived plans often need to be changed.
-All things considered, there are so many
+process is underway, even the best-conceived plans often need to be changed.

-variables involved that some researchers question whether fieldwork can be
+researchers question whether fieldwork can be taught or learned at all,

-taught or learned at all, except through experience.
+except through experience.
 In hopes of improving the students' odds for

 success, this course provides: